-- Be sure to place a piece of cloth around the fuel hose joint. - Insert a thin blade screwdriver into the slit on the joint lock.
+- Be sure to place a piece of cloth around the fuel hose joint. - Wipe off the dirt of the surface around the connection using a cloth or a soft brush. - Insert a thin blade screwdriver into the slit on the joint lock.

+- A. Cloth

-A. Cloth B. Thin Blade Screwdriver C. Joint Lock
+- B. Thin Blade Screwdriver

+- C. Joint Lock